Aquilegia: Taxonomy

 Within Linnaean taxonomy, Aquilegia was first described as a genus in Carl Linnaeus's 1753 Species Plantarum.
-The genus is typically assigned to the family Ranunculaceae, though a minority of botanists have considered it a member of the family Helleboraceae.
+The genus is typically assigned to the family Ranunculaceae, though a minority of botanists formerly considered it a member of the family Helleboraceae.
 The latter placement, first made by the French botanist Jean-Louis-Auguste Loiseleur-Deslongchamps in 1819, was premised on Helleboraceae fruiting almost universally occurring with a follicle.
 Another historic assignment, made by the Swedish botanist Nils Lilja in 1870, placed Aquilegia as the sole member of the family Aquilegiaceae.

-Columbines are most commonly assigned to the tribe Isopyreae, though they are sometimes placed within Aquilegieae.
-The placement of the tribe containing Aquilegia has been uncertain, with alternating assignments to two subfamilies: Thalictroideae and Isopyroideae.
-Regardless of the placement, Aquilegia forms a basal, paraphyletic group with the genera Isopyrum and Thalictrum (meadow-rues) which is characterized by their plesiomorphy (characteristics shared between clades from their last common ancestor) with Berberidaceae.
-When placed within the monophyletic Thalictroideae, Aquilegia are the second largest genus in the subfamily in terms of taxa (described species and subspecies), behind Thalictrum.
-Columbines are nested in one of the three major clades in the subfamiliy, a clade it shares with Semiaquilegia and Urophysa.
+Historically, columbines were commonly assigned to the tribe Isopyreae, though they were sometimes placed within Aquilegieae.
+The placement of the tribe containing Aquilegia was uncertain, with alternating assignments to two subfamilies: Thalictroideae and Isopyroideae, with the latter now considered a synonym of Thalictroideae.
+Regardless of the placement, Aquilegia and the genera Isopyrum and Thalictrum (meadow-rues) form a basal, paraphyletic group which is characterized by their plesiomorphy (characteristics shared between clades from their last common ancestor) with Berberidaceae.

+A 2026 genus-level phylogenetic revision of Ranunculaceae published in the journal Taxon placed Aquilegia within Thalictroideae.
+This revision also placed all twelve of the subfamily's genera into a single tribe: Thalictreae.
+When placed within the monophyletic Thalictroideae, Aquilegia is the second largest genus in the subfamily in terms of taxa (described species and subspecies), behind Thalictrum.
+Columbines are nested in one of the three major clades in the subfamily, a clade it shares with Semiaquilegia and Urophysa.
 Semiaquilegia and Aquilegia are sister genera.

 The broadly accepted circumscription of Aquilegia was established by the American botanist Philip A. Munz in his 1946 monograph Aquilegia: The Cultivated and Wild Columbines.
-The only element of Munz's circumscription which has been substantially contended is his inclusion of the spurless Asian species A. ecalcarata, which is sometimes instead segregated into the closely related genus of spurless-flowered Semiaquilegia; Semiaquilegia ecalcarata remains the species's common name in cultivation.
+The only element of Munz's circumscription which has been substantially contested is his inclusion of the spurless Asian species A. ecalcarata, which is sometimes instead segregated into the closely related genus of spurless-flowered Semiaquilegia; Semiaquilegia ecalcarata remains the species's common name in cultivation.
 Another spurless columbine, A. micrantha var. mancosana, was also once reassigned to Semiaquilegia.
 Reassignments to Isopyrum and Paraquilegia, such as P. anemonoides in 1920, have been more permanent.